mph-/lcapy/doc/expressions.rst

 -  `causal` says the signal is zero for :math:`t < 0`.

--  `ac` says the signal is sinusoidal.

--  `dc` says the signal is constant.

 -  `damped_sin` says to write response of a second-order system as a damped sinusoid.

 For example::